- Mon, 10/12/2020 - 19:41

 We usually think of bacteria as something that makes us ill, but our bodies are teeming with bacteria, both good and bad- around 100 trillion of them in fact!
 With only 35 trillion human cells, bacterial colonies actually outnumber our cells by 3 to 1.

 Probiotics, the 'friendly' bacteria, do a number of things that our bodies rely on for good health.
 They produce enzymes that support digestion and keep our gut healthy.
-They bolster our immunity and prevent allergies, as well as reducing inflammation.
+They bolster our immunity and support better skin health.

 Common reasons probiotic colonies are depleted